 3. You can be crazy, rich, Asian – and still have tons of class.
 And we think this elegant abode proves how opulence and simplicity can go hand in hand.
 A careful balance is achieved here; clean, modern furnishings and carpentry are paired alongside more extravagant trappings, like intricate latticed frames, golden reflective panels and leather trunks, creating an understated space that still screams ‘upper echelon’.

 4. Champagne glasses on the ready by the polished stone dining table.
 Fancy chinoiserie wallpaper panels depicting florals and birds in flight.
 A luxurious marbled stairway with backlit steps that’ll make walking down feel like a fashion show.
 This is one stately villa that could get even hard-to-please Eleanor Young’s approval.
 Contemporary yet glamorously ornate, no expense is spared – whether it’s the plush bedrooms set in different themes, or the monochromatic bathroom decked head to toe in Calacatta marble.

-Interior Firm: A.RK Interior Design
+View this project by A.RK Interior Design

 Renovation Cost: $500,000